top of page

 • The experience of the unknown soldier.

 • The dangers of a poor or inexperienced officer.
-This theme shows up several times in the course of the book.

 • The shooting of the prisoners.
 This is one of the central moments of the book.
 Consider what happened, what the killing did to the men involved, how it affected them in the aftermath.